jesusgarcia2/AvArmy/README.md

-# AvArmy software - Vulnerability analysis using Machine Learning
+# AvArmy software - Vulnerability analysis using Machine learning
 AvArmy is a software for the detection and analysis of vulnerabilities in services and web applications using Machine learning.

 1) Search for vulnerabilities + Machine learning